 One dead in S. Sherwood Forest Blvd gas station shooting

-BATON ROUGE - One person is dead after a Thursday night shooting inside a gas station on South Sherwood Forest Blvd.
+BATON ROUGE - A man is dead after a Thursday night shooting inside a gas station on South Sherwood Forest Blvd.

 Sources say the shooting happened around 7 p.m. in the Circle K on South Sherwood Forest Blvd near North Harrells Ferry Road.